eloraiby/delaunay/README.md

 ### Notes

 The implementation is relatively robust (take a look at the pictures above, some of these cases will crash most freely available implementations), in case of input or predicate floating point rounding errors, it will assert.
-These stability issues when they happen are related to the in_circle or classify_point_seg predicates.
-Solving the remaining issues requires exact floating point arithmetic (and will reduce performance).
-Nonetheless, these issues will be solved when time permits.
+Note that while the robustness is more than enough for most application, there is still room for improvement.

 ### License